tovarfranco/grupo-12-RoosterMusic/README.md

    ```bash
    git checkout dev
    ```
-   > Note: You will placed in branch dev, where you'll start from.
+   > Note: You will be placed in branch Dev, where you'll start from.

 2. For a new feature/bug/fix/refactor, you'll create a branch:
    ```bash